n-elements/website/docs/customisation/custom-attributes.md

 ## ne-button

-Applied to an `a` element it becomes a button instead of a text link.
+Applied to an `a` element it visually becomes a button instead of a text link.

 <iframe src="https://ne-doc-custom-attr.glitch.me" width="100%" frameborder="0" loading="lazy" ></iframe>